 Involving members of the public in research design and development has been shown to have a positive effect on projects by improving the quality and relevance of research.
 However, until now there has been no guidance, either for researchers or for people involved, about what it means to be a co-applicant.

-Now new guidance co-developed by NIHR-INVOVLE, the NHS R&D Forum and the Health Research Authority, has been launched to help support members of the public who are co-applicants on research grants and ensure that their contribution is valuable and rewarding.
+Now new guidance co-developed by NIHR-INVOLVE, the NHS R&D Forum and the Health Research Authority, has been launched to help support members of the public who are co-applicants on research grants and ensure that their contribution is valuable and rewarding.

 – Jim Elliott, Public Involvement Lead, Health Research Authority